sinameraji/rovio-docs/search-algorithm.md

 ### moving\(\)

-Move past an obstacle twice, on DIRECTION \( left or right \), one time left, one time right.
+Moving around the game area, on DIRECTION \( left or right \), one time left, one time right.

 {% code-tabs %}
 {% code-tabs-item title="search.py" %}